For the very first time in a kilt

-Here with the flashes mounted in the right leg.
+Here the flashes are mounted on the right leg.
 How to position the flashes?
 I have seen several suggestions on the internet.
 “9-15” o’clock should be OK, but better “10-14 o’clock”, meaning the flashes pointing slightly forward.

-Fold the socks over them.
+Fold the socks over the flashes.
 The garters should be totally covered, of course, and about half of the flashes should be visible.
-If your kilt socks are very long they may have to be folded twice.
-Profitably the sock should sit a bit lower than in the picture, especially if the kilt is to the long side.
+If your kilt socks are very long, they may have to be folded twice.
+Preferably the sock should sit a bit lower than in the picture, especially if the kilt is to the long side.

 Now you are ready for the kilt.
 Put it around you.
 The pleats shall be at the rear of course.
 With your right hand you are holding what is to be the under-apron.

 Then fasten the over-apron.
-For that you have a buckle above your right hip and often one more below it at your hip.
+For that you have a buckle above your right hip and often one more below it.

 Take a look into a mirror.
 Should your kilt be lowered or heightened a little bit?
 Is it centered correctly?
 Make adjustments if necessary.
 As an indicator hold your thumbs on the belt straps at the back.
-The kilt is sitting correctly and the length is perfect.
+Here the kilt is sitting correctly and the length is perfect.

 Time for the belt.
 It does not have to go through the belt loops.
-In fact they are no belt loops but meant for your sporran strap!
+In fact, they are not belt loops but meant for your sporran strap!
 But being wide enough; why not use them for the belt, too?
-I always will.
+I always will

-Kilt belt is in place, Some will say sporran first, then belt.
-It’s a bad idea.
+The kilt belt is in place, Some will say sporran first, then belt.
+It’s a bad idea, even if it might be more correct.
 You need to be able to slide your sporran to the side.
 Dependent on the sporran strap it is difficult or impossible when the strap is fastened under the kilt belt.

-The sporran shall hang on your front.
-This one is with a leather strap.
+Now to the sporran.
+It shall hang on your front.
+This one has a leather strap.

 Don't have the sporran hang too low.
 About 7-10 cm (3-4 inch) or a hand’s width below your belt should be appropriate.
 If your kilt is a jeans waist model the sporran might hang too low and you might better consider ditching it.

-Ready to leave for the bakery - or almost.
+You are ready to leave - or almost.
 You need slide the sporran a bit to the left in order to level it.

-Complicated?
-It is not.
-When you have dressed 2 kilt a few times you'll realize that it is faster than with trousers.
+Complicated, you think?
+Believe me, it is not.
+When you have dressed to kilt a few times you'll realize that it is faster than with trousers.